gromacs/gromacs/docs/reference-manual/special/density-guided-simulation.rst

 moving average similarity increases, the force constant is scaled down by dividing by :math:`1+\delta t_{\mathrm{density}}/tau`, where :math:`\delta t_{\mathrm{density}}` is the time between density guided simulation steps.
-Reversely, if similarity between reference and simulated density is decreasing, the force constant is increased by multiplying by :math:`1+\delta t_{\mathrm{density}}/tau`.
+Conversely, if similarity between reference and simulated density is decreasing, the force constant is increased by multiplying by :math:`1+2\delta t_{\mathrm{density}}/tau`.
 Note that adaptive force scaling does not conserve energy and will ultimately lead to very high forces when similarity cannot be increased further.